About easyCBM Reading Measures

 Like all measures on easyCBM®, alternate forms of each reading test were designed to be of equivalent difficulty, so teachers can progress monitor students from the initial screening assessments, through their progress monitoring tests every month throughout the year, comparing progress to subsequent screening assessments (winter and spring).

-All our measures are designed to be appropriate for students in the middle of the year at their particular grade level.
+All our measures are designed to be of “average difficulty” for the majority of students in the middle of the year at their particular grade level.
 Because of this, the measures may seem too difficult for students taking tests at the beginning of the school year.
-As the year progresses, that will level out for the students and you should see progress in their knowledge and skill base.
+As the year progresses, that will level out for the students, and you should see progress in their knowledge and skill base.

-Each measure in a given skill set (skill sets are: Letter Names, Phoneme Segmenting, Letter Sounds, Word Reading Fluency, Passage Reading Fluency, Multiple Choice Reading Comprehension, and each of the three math sections) are designed to be of equivalent difficulty, so if a student does poorly on one test, and then you provide targeted instruction to help him/her improve their skills, you can have them take a different form of the same test type and use that score to see if there has been improvement.
+Each measure in a given skill set (e.g., Letter Names, Phoneme Segmenting, Letter Sounds, Word Reading Fluency, Passage Reading Fluency, Vocabulary, Basic and Proficient Reading, and Basic and Proficient Math) are designed to be of equivalent difficulty, so if a student does poorly on one test, and then you provide targeted instruction to help him/her improve their skills, you can have them take a different form of the same test type and use that score to see if there has been improvement.

+To determine which grade level a measure is designed to assess, look at the number assigned to the test form.
 The first number of a measure indicates the grade.
-The second number is an arbitrary number and indicates nothing more than a way to distinguish one measure from another.
-The numbering of the assessments does not represent the order in which to administer them or their degree of difficulty, it’s just a way to keep track of the tests.
-So if a student took a Passage Reading Fluencey Measure 3_1, it would be a 3rd grade measure and it was the first measure in the series of assessments.
+The second number is an arbitrary number and indicates nothing more than a way to distinguish one measure from another and to help keep track of which test forms a student has taken.
+The numbering of the assessments does not represent their degree of difficulty; it’s just a way to keep track of the tests.
+So if a student took Passage Reading Fluency Measure 3_1, they will have taken the first form of this 3rd grade measure of oral reading fluency.